adilchinoy/personal/README.md

-# README
+# THINGS TO COVER

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application is built in Ruby on Rails 5

 * Ruby version